witty-works/browser-extension/README.md

 HTACCESS_PASSWORD = '<can be found in 1Password>'
 ```

-To run locally: From inside the directory just run `yarn run test` (runs in linux environment)
+To run locally: From inside the directory just run `npm run test` (runs in linux environment)
 You can watch the tests executing on http://localhost:6080/  (PW: vscode)

 test-results folder will be created with screenshots for manual debuging